DIGITAL DIRECTORIES LIMITED

 9.6 All other trademarks not owned by the Company that appear in connection with the Website are the property of their respective owners, who may or may not be affiliated with, connected to or sponsored by the Company.

-9.7 The Lawyer remains the sole owner of all intellectual property rights in the content that (s)he publishes and disseminates on or via the Website via his Lawyer Profile.
+9.7 The Lawyer or Firm remains the sole owner of all intellectual property rights in the content that he/she/its publishes and disseminates on or via the Website via his Profile.

 10.1 Whilst we have implemented GDPR compliant technical and organisational measures to secure your personal data from unauthorised use, we cannot guarantee that unauthorised third parties will never be able to defeat those measures.